-Although the Company's management and accounting reports may have different classifications and viewpoints, they are both determined using the policies described in Note 3 to these Interim Consolidated Financial Statements.
-As a result, there are no differences in the totals in measurements of results, assets and liabilities for each segment and the accounting criteria applied in preparing the Interim Consolidated Financial Statements.
+Although the Company's management and accounting reports may have different classifications and viewpoints, they are both determined using the policies described in Note 3 to these Consolidated Financial Statements.
+As a result, there are no differences in the totals in measurements of results, assets and liabilities for each segment and the accounting criteria applied in preparing the Consolidated Financial Statements.

-In accordance with the preceding paragraphs, the CSAV Group has identified the following two operating segments as of June 30, 2017:
+In accordance with the preceding paragraphs, the CSAV Group has identified the following two operating segments as of December 31, 2017:

-- (i) Container Shipping: These are the container shipping services operated by HLAG, represented by the investment in that joint venture, plus certain assets and liabilities related to the container shipping business that are controlled by CSAV (deferred tax assets, financial liabilities to finance the investment and others). - (ii) Other Transport Services: These are the transport services operated directly by CSAV and its subsidiaries, such as car (vehicle) transport and logistics services (Norgistics).
-Liquid bulk cargo services were part of this segment until they were sold in October 2016.
-The results of this unit up to the date of sale are presented in discontinued operations (see Note 35).
+- (i) Container Shipping: These are the container shipping services operated by HLAG, represented by the investment in that joint venture, plus certain assets and liabilities related to the container shipping business that are controlled by CSAV (deferred tax assets, financial liabilities to finance the investment and others). - (ii) Other Transport Services: These are the car and vehicle transport services operated directly by CSAV and its subsidiaries.
+Liquid bulk cargo services and freight forwarded and logistics operations (Norgistics) were part of this segment until they were sold in October 2016 and discontinued in December 2017, respectively.
+Therefore, their results are presented in discontinued operations (see Note 35).